 I like to grab a mallet so I can break down the meat more before marinating and cooking.

-You more than likely overcooked them boo.
+You probably overcooked them boo.
 Pork chops definitely vary in thickness, which determines how long it takes to cook them up.
-Overcooking happens quicker than you think y’all.
-A well done pork chop is fully cooked when it reads 160 degrees Fahrenheit.
+Overcooking happens quicker than you think y’all!
+A well done pork chop is fully cooked when it reads 160°F.

 Yep boos!
 You can.
 Make sure it cools down completely then strain with a sieve and store in an airtight container in a cool place.